neemakot/Fact-Checking-Survey/README.md

 Over the past few years the use of machine learning methods for fact-checking and fake news detection has become a popular topic of study.
 Indeed, several exciting breakthroughs have occured in automated fact checking thanks in large part due to new datasets (e.g., [FEVER](https://fever.ai/)) and advances in deep learning for NLP.
 However there are still some limitations in this research area, the one we focus on in this work in our work is __explanations__ for automated fact checking.

-The pipeline commonly employed for automated fact-checking consists of four parts (subtasks):
+The pipeline commonly employed for automated fact-checking consists of four parts (subtasks).

-	(1) Detecting checkworthy claims (i.e., identifying claims for fact-checking)

-	(2) Retrieving evidence documents relevant to the claim.

-	(3) Selecting the more important snippets of evidence from these documents.

-	(4) Predicting the entailment relation between these evidence snippets and the claim.

 We propose that post-hoc explanations are an important and necessary extension of this pipeline.

 ![alt-text](images/pipeline.svg)

-## Data and results

 For the complete data and results from our survey paper, please visit [this webpage](https://neemakot.github.io/project/survey).